-Inarcassa is classified among what are known as 'Non-commercial entities' pursuant to Article 73, Paragraph 1 c) of Presidential Decree No 917 of 22/12/1986 (TUIR, Consolidated Law on Income Tax) and, pursuant to Article 74, Paragraph 2 of the TUIR - as last amended by Article 38, Paragraph 11 of Legislative Decree No 78 of 31 May, converted into Law No 122 of 30 July 2010 -, "The following do not constitute the practice of commercial activity: ... b) the practice of social security, welfare and healthcare activities by public bodies set up exclusively for this purpose, including local health authorities, as well as the practice of social security and welfare activities by private bodies of mandatory social security", while income produced by practising "decommercialised" activities fall into the other categories envisaged by the TUIR (land, capital and other).
+The increase in number of pensioners is in line with the projections of the Technical Audit and is expected to stand at around 45,700 by the end of the year, reaching 48,850 by the end of 2024.
+Inarcassa is classified as a "non-commercial entity" pursuant to Article 73(1 c) of Presidential Decree No 917 of 22/12/1986 (TUIR, Consolidated Law on Income Tax) and, pursuant to Article 74, Paragraph 2 of the TUIR - as last amended by Article 38, Paragraph 11 of Legislative Decree No 78 of 31 May, converted into Law No 122 of 30 July 2010 -, "The following do not constitute commercial activities: ... b) the pursuit of social security, welfare and healthcare activities by public bodies set up exclusively for this purpose, including local health authorities, as well as the pursuit of social security and welfare activities by private bodies of mandatory social security", while the income generated by the pursuit of "de-commercialised" activities falls into the other categories envisaged by the TUIR (mortgage, capital and other).